selb/YumLife/README.md

 ### Both (for release)

 The `build-release.sh` script will perform a fresh build of both Windows and Linux executables in `relbuild/`.
-If you symlink your AHAP and/or OHOl directories to `~/ahap` and `~/ohol` respectively, they will be copied there for easy verification.
+If you symlink your AHAP and/or OHOL directories to `~/ahap` and `~/ohol` respectively, they will be copied there for easy verification.

 ## Windows